microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServiceAppRoleAssignedTo.md

 ## Description

-the `Get-EntraServiceAppRoleAssignedTo` cmdlet gets app role assignments for this app or service, granted to users, groups and other service principals.
+The `Get-EntraServiceAppRoleAssignedTo` cmdlet gets app role assignments for this app or service, granted to users, groups and other service principals.

 ## Examples